 Based on the best-selling novel, Simon vs. the Homo Sapiens Agenda by Becky Albertalli, Love, Simon is acoming of age, gay romantic comedy from director, Greg Berlanti – co-producer of the Arrowverse shows.
 Love, Simon stars Nick Robinson, Jennifer Garner, Josh Duhamel and Keiynan Lonsdale, and made its debut in 2018.

-I’m going to tell you this now: Love, Simon was met with a great deal of positivity when it hit cinemas.
+I’m going to tell you this now, when Love, Simon hit cinemas back in 2018, it was met with a great deal of positivity.
 So, if you haven’t watched it yet, now is the time to give it a go.

-If you want more of an incentive to watch the film, here is what the critics thought of Love, Simon back in 2018.
+And if you want more of an incentive to watch the film, here is what the critics thought of Love, Simon during it’s theatrical run.

 Love, Simon movie review round-up